Giftbit/lightrail-client-javascript/README.md

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (to learn more, visit [Lightrail](https://www.lightrail.com/)).
 Lightrail Client Library is a basic library for developers to easily connect with the Lightrail API using Javascript or Typescript.
 If you are looking for specific use cases or other languages, check out the complete list of all [Lightrail libraries and integrations](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/README.md#lightrail-integrations).

-## Important

-This client is currently in *beta* and may have breaking changes before 1.0.0.

 ## Compiling for node with webpack

 This library uses superagent to facilitate network requests.
 To have webpack use the node-version of superagent your webpack config must include `target: 'node'`.